awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/health-check-grace-period.md

 ------

 **Note**
 We strongly recommend also setting the default instance warm\-up time for your Auto Scaling group\.
-For a consolidated view of all your instance warm\-up, health check grace period, and cooldown settings in one place, see [Available warm\-up and cooldown settings](consolidated-view-of-warm-up-and-cooldown-settings.md)\.
+For more information, see [Set the default instance warmup for an Auto Scaling group](ec2-auto-scaling-default-instance-warmup.md)\.